Xopher00/Project_Lambert/research/bibliography.md

 - Ritter, G. X., Sussner, P., & Díaz-de-León, J. L. (1998).
 Morphological associative memories.
 IEEE Transactions on Neural Networks, 9(2), 281–293.
 DOI: 10.1109/72.661123.
 - Ritter, G. X., Díaz-de-León, J. L., & Sussner, P. (1999).
 Morphological bidirectional associative memories.
 Neural Networks, 12(6), 851–867.
 DOI: 10.1016/S0893-6080(99)00033-7.
 - Sussner, P., & Valle, M. E. (2006).
 Implicative fuzzy associative memories.
 IEEE Transactions on Fuzzy Systems, 14(6), 791–807.

+###  Modern Hopfield and attention
+Transformer attention and Hopfield network memory retrieval are mathematically equivalent — this was formally shown in 2021 by two independent papers arriving at the same result from different directions.
+Krotov and Hopfield derive it from the neuroscience side; Ramsauer et al. from the engineering side.
+Both are included because they frame the same equivalence differently, and together they connect the earlier morphological memory literature to the modern transformer architecture.

+- Krotov, D., & Hopfield, J. (2021).
+Large associative memory problem in neurobiology and machine learning.
+In Proceedings of the International Conference on Learning Representations (ICLR 2021). arXiv:2008.06996.
+- Ramsauer, H., Schäfl, B., Lehner, J., Seidl, P., Widrich, M., Adler, T., Gruber, L., Holzleitner, M., Pavlović, M., Sandve, G. K., Greiff, V., Kreil, D., Kopp, M., Klambauer, G., Brandstetter, J., & Hochreiter, S. (2021).
+Hopfield networks is all you need.
+In Proceedings of the International Conference on Learning Representations (ICLR 2021). arXiv:2008.02217.

 ### Semiring provenance and fixpoints
 When a query returns an answer, it is useful to know why — which facts and relationships produced it.
 This is called provenance.
 Green, Karvounarakis and Tannen (2007) developed the algebraic framework for tracking this through database queries.
 The later papers extend it to iterative computation and prove properties of the specific algebraic structure used in this project.